trickl/agent-cortex/llmflow/planning/java_planning.md

   assistant-text message containing the class definition is acceptable; a `define_java_plan` tool call is not required.
 - Do not wrap the output in markdown fences or add commentary.
-- Ensure the program compiles in isolation and references only supplied syscalls or helper methods defined in your class.
+- Ensure the program compiles in isolation and references only supplied planning tools or helper methods defined in your class.

 ## 8. Structured Response Schema